UmaRauf/paws-preferences/README.md

 (No im not kidding)

-Install REACT and type the following into the folder terminal:-
+Install REACT and type the following into the folder terminal (cmd):-

 npm start